Beta

 The sharpest entry point for a New York JFK–Seoul Incheon business class award is Korean Air SKYPASS at 80,000 miles one-way, which against an approximate $6,000 cash fare works out to roughly 7.5¢ per mile — well above our conservative 1.5¢ SKYPASS valuation.
 That ratio holds only when saver award space is present, but Korean Air does release its own metal in 24-hour inventory batches, which makes calendar flexibility meaningfully more important than on some other carriers.
 Search a rolling window rather than locking onto a single date.

 The availability picture on JFK–ICN business class deserves plain language: saver-level seats typically number 0–4 per departure, and on a high-demand transpacific route served by Korean Air and Asiana, that inventory clears fast.
 Korean Air's 24-hour batch releases mean a seat visible on Monday morning may be gone by Monday evening.
-Asiana partners well with Aeroplan, but Star Alliance saver space is capacity-controlled and Asiana has historically been conservative with partner releases.
+Asiana partners well with a transfer partner, but Star Alliance saver space is capacity-controlled and Asiana has historically been conservative with partner releases.
 Flexible travel dates — ideally a window of two to four weeks — give you a real chance of finding something.
 Midweek departures and shoulder-season travel (roughly April–May or September–October) tend to surface more inventory.

 Measured against rewardztravel.com's conservative valuations, the numbers still make a strong case.
 Our 1.5¢ valuation for Chase UR prices 80,000 points at $1,200 in baseline value; used for a SKYPASS Korean Air business award worth ~$6,000 in cash fares, the effective return is 5× our floor valuation.
-The Aeroplan path at 75,000 points — funded by Chase UR at the same 1.5¢ floor — represents a $1,125 point cost against a ~$6,000 fare, a similarly strong multiple.
+The transfer partner path at 75,000 points — funded by Chase UR at the same 1.5¢ floor — represents a $1,125 point cost against a ~$6,000 fare, a similarly strong multiple.
 Neither path guarantees an outcome; the realized value exists only when saver space is confirmed and the transfer is made.
 The Asia business class sweet spots page has the full comparison table if you want to pressure-test alternatives like JAL via Alaska Mileage Plan, which prices out at a leading 9.2¢ per mile but applies specifically to JAL-metal routing rather than the Korean Air or Asiana nonstops on this corridor.

 Find space first — then transfer.